Firesphere/silverstripe-haveibeenpwnd/readme.md

 Replacing the vendor\namespace\validator with your own Validator namespace and classname

+By default, if the default PasswordValidator isn't registered, this module will register it to make sure the changes are applied.
+You can override this in your own `_config.php` file.

 ## Only environment

 To not make engineers life impossible and allow for using pwnd passwords on local environments in `dev` mode,